 Stacey Earle "Dancin' With Them That Brought Me" (Gearle Records, 2000)

-Steve's little sister Stacey currently looms on the horizon as a big star in the acoustic folk scene.
-She's an endearing performer who's been pegged as having a more than slight vocal resemblance to Nanci Griffith, yet on her latest self-released record we find Earle moving steadily away from the Nanci-soundalike style of her previous album, into broader musical territory.
+Steve's sister Stacey is an endearing performer who's been pegged as having a more than slight vocal resemblance to Nanci Griffith, yet on her latest self-released record we find Earle moving steadily away from the Nanci-soundalike style of her previous album, into broader musical territory.
 Her voice still registers as chirpy, but with warmer and more confident phrasing.
 Likewise, her arrangements have expanded to include the sort of compelling pop-folk melodicism that lures listeners towards artists such as Slaid Cleaves and Dar Williams.
 Most importantly, Earle's a great songwriter, with a knack for a bouncy melody and a memorable chorus (particularly on the album's centerpiece, "Is It Enough?").
-Like her well-known older brother, Stacey Earle's lyrics have an elusive, almost mystifying, quality -- along with a faint whiff of an autumn breeze on a back porch swing.
+Like her well-known older brother, Stacey Earle's lyrics have an elusive, almost mystifying quality -- like a faint whiff of an autumn breeze on a back porch swing.
 Keep an eye on this gal.

 A nice live set with Earle and her touring/life partner, guitarist Mark Stuart.
 Live, her likeness to Nanci Griffith becomes even more pronounced ("Thank yeww!") although her folkiness is also more to the fore.
 I guess I prefer her studio work, although these are fine, fragile, friendly folk performances.
 Fans will be pleased.